turingschool/front-end-curriculum/lessons/data-storage.md

 ---
-title: Data Storage
+title: Application Data Storage Theory
 length: 60
 tags: data, data storage, databases
+module: 4
 ---

-## Application Data Storage
+### Goals

+By the end of this lesson, you will:

+* Have a 500' view of the difference between a relational and non-relational database
+* Have an introduction to why/how data base storage structures are chosen
+* Understand where client-side storage fits into the history of web development

 ### Choosing a Database

 Choosing a database for your application is highly dependent on what kind of data you plan to store.
-You'll often hear of two different types of databases: relational and non-relational.
+You'll often hear of two different types of databases: **relational** and **non-relational**.

-Traditional databases such as MySQL are considered relational -- data points are predictable and have strict relationships between each other.
+Traditional databases such as MySQL are considered **relational** -- data points are predictable and have strict relationships between each other.
 The database requires a strict, pre-defined schema with tables and columns.

 Non-relational databases, such as MongoDB, allow for greater flexibility with the types of data you are storing and the way it can be structured in your database.
 There is no required schema and each data record can specify its own set of attributes.